aamirahmed2004/verdora-research/README.md

 Due to time constraints, as well as the fact that this was just a proof-of-concept, I decided to reuse pre-trained computer vision models from Huggingface since several models already existed for sustainability-related tasks, in order to save compute on training the models, and not have to worry about picking the right architectures and hyperparameters.

 Using pre-trained models is also a sustainable development practice in itself.
-Furthermore, even combining the output of all 7-8 models can be done on a CPU instance, which meant that our product could eventually also be able to perform inference locally on the users machines.
+Furthermore, even combining the output of all 7-8 models can be done on a CPU instance, which meant that our product could eventually also be able to perform inference locally on the users' machines.

 ## Files in the Repo